HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 On 22 November 2000, Southern Cross Resources Australia released a supplementary Environmental Impact Statement (EIS) into the mine - which is expected to be assessed by the federal and SA governments by early 2001.
 The company had received 1,346 responses to its original EIS, released in August 2000.

-> Download announcement of Supplemental EIS external link (52k PDF)
+> Download announcement of Supplemental EIS (52k PDF)

 The Environmental Impact Statement for the Honeymoon mine has been publicly released on June 7, 2000.
 Public submissions had to be made by 2 August 2000.